-Selecting the perfect major is crucial for building a successful career, as it sets the foundation for acquiring relevant knowledge and skills.
+Selecting your college major is crucial for building a successful career, as it sets the foundation for acquiring relevant knowledge and skills.
 The right major can open doors to numerous opportunities and help you thrive in your chosen field.

 Choosing a major that aligns with your passions and aspirations can be a daunting task.
 With countless options available, it’s essential to strike a balance between your interests and future prospects.